 3. Teach your toddler how to pet the dog

-With your toddler on your lap, encourage your dog to sit close to you.
+With your toddler on your lap, get your dog to sit close to you.
 Start by letting the dog sniff your toddler.
 Then, pet your dog gently and guide your toddler’s hand to do the same.
 If your toddler starts getting rough, say “No” and move him away.
 Try again when he calms down.

 4. Reward positive behaviour